Work flexibility: Unconventional arrangements are here to stay

 Reduced schedule

 Not every person wants to work full-time.
 A senior citizen, for instance, may like the income and socialization provided by a job but wish to slow down.
-Part-time work enables combining employment with more time off to spend on other activities.
-Especially attractive are organizations that offer benefits to part-time employees.
+Part-time work combines employment with more time off to spend on other activities.
+Organizations that offer benefits to part-time employees are desirable.

 -